-* CEO: Tax-inversion deals do not stop companies paying US taxes
+* CEO: Tax-inversion deals do not stop companies paying US

 * CEO: Mylan looking at additional "strategic" deals